department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-<b>Yes.
-You can request your military records in any of these ways:</b>
+Yes.
+You can request your military records in any of these ways:

 <ul>
   <li>Mail or fax a Request Pertaining to Military Records (Standard Form SF 180) to the National Personnel Records Center (NPRC)<br>